 - The Certex Spinal Fixation System consists of screws, hooks, rods, and cross connectors.
-Various sizes of these implants are available so that adaptations can be made to take into account pathology and individual patient anatomy.
-It is intended to promote fusion of the subaxial cervical spine and cervicothoracic junction (C3 T3 inclusive). - The Spider Cervical Plating System consists of simple, single step locking with 3 forms of locking feedback providing confidence in Spider System construct and performance.
-Self-drilling screws preserve cancellous bone for secure screw purchase.
-If drilling is desired, instruments offer optional drill guides and drill bits.
-A full sweep of 15° angulation can be achieved with Spider System variable screws.
+It is intended to promote fusion of the subaxial cervical spine and cervico-thoracic junction (C3 T3 inclusive). - The Spider Cervical Plating System consists of simple, single step locking with 3 forms of locking feedback providing confidence in Spider System construct and performance.